computer-lab/lab-library/README.md

 The first problem I ran into was the lack of a install script / binary for `docker-compose` on arm7l.
 I had to create a virtualenv and install docker-compose via pip to get it to work.

+Then, I looked at the calibre-web docker image and, while they supported arm, the convert function only works on x86.
+This, and the effort that I anticipated modifying the Keybase image to work on arm, inspired me to look for an x86 platform for the library.

+After considering ordering a [$35 Intel Compute Stick](https://www.pcgamer.com/the-original-intel-compute-stick-is-just-dollar35-right-now/), I looked around my office and noticed a Chromebook that Google Cloud Platform had sent as a promotion.
+Was it an x86book?
+It is!

+### Setup on Chromebook